For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 What is front light?

-Light shining onto the front of your subject is front light.
 It’s that straight forward.
-Knowing how light behaves and then learning how to use it is key to great photography.
-This is slightly less straight forward, but not difficult.
+Knowing how light behaves and then learning how to use it is key to great photography, which is slightly less straight forward, but not difficult.

 PS – This post contains affiliate links.
 Buying something through one of the links won’t cost you anything extra, but we may get a small commission, which helps to keep the site running.